Rachel Feinstein (artist): Views

-She believes that she is judged unjustly by her appearance in a way her husband and other males artists are not.
+Feinstein has commented on sexism in the art world.
+She believes that she is judged unjustly by her appearance in a way her husband and other male artists are not.

 Personal life

 At the 1994 "Let the Artist Live" exhibition, Feinstein met John Currin.
 They married three years later on Valentine's Day.
 She and Currin have two sons and a daughter.

-Feinstein has appeared in many of Currin's paintings, both as a recognizable face and as a body model.
-She has been called his "muse."
-Her personality has been described as "warm, energetic and open."
-Currin, who describes himself as "not very liked," says she "helped my career tremendously."
+Feinstein has appeared in many of Currin's paintings, both as a face and as a body model.
+She has been called his muse.